grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexBadRuntimeConfig

-This alert fires if Cortex is unable to reload the runtime config.
+This alert fires if Mimir is unable to reload the runtime config.

 This typically means an invalid runtime config was deployed.
-Cortex keeps running with the previous (valid) version of the runtime config; running Cortex replicas and the system availability shouldn't be affected, but new replicas won't be able to startup until the runtime config is fixed.
+Mimir keeps running with the previous (valid) version of the runtime config; running Mimir replicas and the system availability shouldn't be affected, but new replicas won't be able to startup until the runtime config is fixed.

 How to **investigate**:

 - Check the latest runtime config update (it's likely to be broken)
-- Check Cortex logs to get more details about what's wrong with the config
+- Check Mimir logs to get more details about what's wrong with the config

 ### CortexFrontendQueriesStuck

-This alert fires if Cortex is running without query-scheduler and queries are piling up in the query-frontend queue.
+This alert fires if Mimir is running without query-scheduler and queries are piling up in the query-frontend queue.

 The procedure to investigate it is the same as the one for [`CortexSchedulerQueriesStuck`](#CortexSchedulerQueriesStuck): please see the other playbook for more details.